/hipster: audiohd devices problem

 Restart Rhythmbox or Songbird when you change audio settings as they reviews the env setup during startup.

-Updated by Predrag Zečević about 7 years ago
+Updated by Predrag Zečević over 8 years ago

 From [OpenIndiana-discuss] Hipster upgrade: